Notary Public Guide

 Fees

 Ohio's notary commissioning fees are among the lowest in the country.
-There is no bond requirement and no separate exam fee, making the overall cost of becoming an Ohio notary quite affordable.
+There is no bond requirement, but provider education/testing and the BCI report are significant separate costs.

 Application Fee: $15